If consciousness is dynamically relevant, artificial intelligence isn't conscious

-In this paper, we propose a result of similar nature, which however does not rely on system features and how they relate to consciousness, but on a general property of theories of consciousness: \emph{dynamical relevance}.
-Here, \emph{dynamical} refers to the temporal evolution of a system's states.
-Consciousness is \emph{relevant} to a system's time evolution if the time evolution with consciousness, as described by a theory of consciousness, differs from the time evolution without consciousness, as described by a physical theory.
-Crucially, consciousness can be dynamically relevant in both physicalist and non-physicalist ontologies.
-An example of the former is a theory which posits that consciousness serves a specific functional role that is absent in systems without consciousness; an example of the latter is a theory that violates the closure of the physical.
+In this paper, we propose a result of similar nature, which however does not rely on system features and how they relate to consciousness, but on a general property of consciousness: \emph{dynamical relevance}.
+Here, \emph{dynamical} refers to the temporal evolution (the dynamics) of a system's physical states.
+Consciousness is \emph{relevant} to a system's time evolution if the time evolution with consciousness differs from the time evolution without consciousness.
+Whether or not consciousness is dynamically relevant depends on the theory of consciousness under consideration, and in how far this theory implements consciousness-dependent changes of the dynamical evolution, as compared to a physical theory that addresses the same states.

 What sets AI systems apart in the context of consciousness is not the specific computational architecture that is employed; architectures that closely resemble the mammalian brain's computational structure can arguably also be used, after all~\cite{friston2022designing}.
 Instead, the distinctive aspect is the hardware on which an AI architecture operates, namely CPUs, GPUs, TPUs, or other processors.
 This hardware is designed and verified to ensure that the physical dynamics evolve precisely as described by a computational theory during what is known as \emph{functional} and \emph{post-silicon verification}.
 These verification processes ensure that the physical design of the chip (the layout of integrated circuits in terms of semiconductors), as well as the actual physical product (the processing unit after production), yield dynamics exactly as specified by the computational theory.
 Any dynamical effects that violate the specification of this theory are excluded or dynamically suppressed by error correction.